 Jay Silver is an electrical engineer, toy inventor and hacker.
 Silver was the first-ever Maker Research Scientist at Intel and invented an electronic pencil called Drawdio that makes music as you draw.

 Silver’s 13-minute talk is very playful and he displays a wide-eyed enthusiasm for his work.
 He shows how he is helping people turn ordinary, everyday objects into computer interfaces using simple circuitry.
 During his talk he demonstrates how his MaKey MaKey kit can be used to hack everyday things.
 For example, how to turn stairs into a piano, play plants and dogs as if they were instruments, and make music by eating various foods.
-Moreover, Silver’s hacks have also given people with disabilities the means with which to customize the world around them in a way that is inexpensive and suited to their unique needs.
+Moreover, Silver’s hacks have also given people with disabilities the means with which to customise the world around them in a way that is inexpensive and suited to their unique needs.

 Pranav Mistry: The thrilling potential of SixthSense technology